Institutional Policy: GP-09

 4.1

-Students who fail a retake summative exam are remanded to the Graduate Academic Performance Committee and may be permitted to remediate that course pursuant to Institutional Policy GP-01: Academic and Professional Standards.
-A student may remediate up to two courses per academic year.
+Students who fail a course are remanded to the Graduate Academic Performance Committee and may be permitted to remediate that course pursuant to Institutional Policy GP-01: Academic and Professional Standards.
+A student may remediate no more than one (1) course per academic year.
 The remediation must take place by the end of the second week of June of the same academic year.
-The failure of three or more courses in one term or failure of a remediated course will result in the student being remanded to the Graduate Academic Performance Committee.
+The failure of two (2) or more courses in one semester or failure of a remediated course will result in the student being remanded to the Graduate Academic Performance Committee.

 4.2

-A student is not eligible for remediation if the summative retake exam failure was due to an unexcused absence or any other issue resulting in a grade reduction.
+A student is not eligible for remediation if the course failure was due to an unexcused absence.

 4.3